ArianFiroozi/ArianFiroozi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: B.E. in Computer Engineering at University of Tehran
+subtitle: B.E. in Computer Engineering at the University of Tehran

 profile:
   align: right